 Note: Some corporations may use the term Chief Security Officer (CSO), which is virtually the same job as CISO.
 It's important to understand however that different companies will have their own unique needs and expectations for a CISO or CSO.

 Every corporation organizes its compensation structure differently, and that is all the more true at the top.
 When you seek a CISO position, you will likely become involved in a lengthy negotiation in which aspects of compensation such as company cars, moving allowance, health insurance, bonus structure, stock option plans and base salary will be on the table.
 Here you can leverage your education to command the best compensation package possible.

 UPPER 10% OF THE PROFESSION

-The U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook states that computer and information systems managers earned a median annual salary of $135,800, while those in the upper 10 percent of the profession earned $208,000 or more annually.
-Keep in mind that many people who command the higher salaries may also live and work in more expensive regions, such as the San Francisco Bay Area, New York City or Los Angeles, which are known for higher costs of living.
+The U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook states that computer and information systems managers earned an average annual salary of $156,390, while those in the upper 10% of the profession earned $185,000 or more annually.
+Keep in mind that many people who command the higher salaries may also live and work in more expensive regions, such as the San Francisco Bay Area, New York City, Seattle, or Los Angeles, which are known for higher costs of living.

 While it's possible for anyone with a bachelor's degree and a lot of experience to climb the corporate ladder to the CISO position, more often than not you will need extra degrees and certifications.
 As you progress towards the CISO's corner office, make sure you attain all security certifications you can.
 Then you will need an MBA from a top-ranked program.
 The need for an MBA increases along with the status of the particular company you wish to lead, but it will help you succeed in this more managerial role.